mlesniak91/licencjat/README.md

 **Conveying the idea**:

 1. Here is a problem.
-1. It’s an interesting/unsolved problem.
+1. It’s an interesting and unsolved problem.
 1. ***Here is my idea***.
 1. My idea works: details, data.
 1. Here’s how my idea compares to other people’s approaches.

 or [Kent Beck](http://www.threeriversinstitute.org/blog/):

-1. State the problem
+1. State the problem.
-1. Say why it’s an interesting problem
+1. Say why it’s an interesting problem.
-1. Say what your solution achieves
+1. Say what your solution achieves.
-1. Say what follows from your solution
+1. Say what follows from your solution.

 ## Licencjat 2015